Macrobiotics Training and Careers

 Most states require a license, certification or, at a minimum, registration to practice as a nutritionist.
 Licensure typically involves completing specific academic course work, achieving a certain number of hours of practical experience under the supervision of an instructor or practitioner in the field, and passing a national certification exam.

-The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook says that employment of nutrition counselors will grow at a rate of 11% through 2028, which is faster than average.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook says that employment of nutritionists and dietitians will grow at a faster than average rate over the next decade.
 The public’s increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
 Nutrition counselors with advanced training and credentials can expect to find the best career opportunities.

 Is a Macrobiotics Career Right for You?